ZahraMokhtari1996/StoreCRM-Demo/README.md

-پ# 🏪 StoreCRM — Smart Store Management System (WPF)
+ 🏪 StoreCRM — Smart Store Management System (WPF)

 **StoreCRM** is a Windows Presentation Foundation (WPF)-based CRM system designed for businesses and stores that need an efficient and user-friendly tool to manage customers, products, invoices, users, and daily activities — all in one place.